-Yoghurt is a fresh dairy food made from milk that has fermented due to lactic bacteria.
-It contains protein and vitamins, and is also a rich source of calcium.
-The flavor and color is modified by adding various ingredients, for example fruit.
-Popular yoghurt types on the market are low fat or no-fat, drinking, organic, Greek, and frozen yogurts.
+Yogurt is a fresh dairy food made from milk that has fermented due to lactic bacteria.
+It contains protein, vitamins and is also a rich source of calcium.
+The flavor and color can be modified by adding various ingredients, for example fruit.
+Popular yogurt types on the market are low fat or no-fat, drinking, organic, Greek, and frozen yogurts.
 Yogurt continues to grow in popularity worldwide and the market value of yogurt is expected to grow almost 20 percent reaching over 50 billion U.S. dollars by 2024.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.

 In the following 4 chapters, you will quickly find the 28 most important statistics relating to "Yogurt market in Europe".